 - Soak the herbs in a large bowl of water, and swish them around.
 This will dislodge dirt, debris, or even insects -especially if picked from your backyard.
 You can soak with or without stems attached.

-- To prevent freezer burn and the formation of ice crystals, it is important to get them as dry as possible.
-To do this, you can either spin or pat dry your leaves with paper towels or a tea towel for those without a salad spinner available.
+- It is important to get the leaves as dry as possible to prevent freezer burn and the formation of ice crystals.
+To do this, you can either spin or pat dry your leaves with paper towels or a tea towel for those without a salad spinner.

-How to prep sage leaves: When preparing sage leaves, they’re large and bulky, pinching them from the stem much easier than with smaller plants or herbs.
+How to prep sage leaves: Sage leaves are large and bulky, so pinching them from the stem is much easier than with smaller plants or herbs.
 It’s also worth including some of these stalks when making your homemade broth for extra flavor!

 How to remove rosemary leaves from the stem: Hold the top part of the rosemary stem with one hand.
-On the other hand, pull down the individual leaves until it is bare.
-The rosemary stalk adds flavor to a homemade broth and white bean soup!
+On the other hand, pull down the individual leaves until the stem is bare.
+You can use the rosemary stalk to flavor a homemade broth or white bean soup!

-How to prep parsley leaves: Pinching the leaves from their stems is a delicate process that takes a little time but avoids bruising it, producing great results.
+How to prep parsley leaves: Pinching the leaves from their stems is a delicate process that takes a little time but avoids bruising them, producing great results.

 Learn more about How to Freeze Parsley